saidaHF/saidaHF/README.md

      - TeamWork
      - Creative

-I am creative person and I like to overcome myself, I learn from my mistakes and I like be able to help others; I believe that teamwork is essential to carry out any project.
+I like to overcome myself, I learn from my mistakes and I like be able to help others.
+I believe that teamwork is essential to carry out any project.
 I decided switch sector and study programming, because science and technology are my passion.